muldjord/occurity/README.md

-# VisuTest
+# Occurity

 ## What it is
-VisuTest is a visual acuity test software designed for use on the RaspBerry Pi hardware platform.
+Occurity is a visual acuity test software designed for use on the RaspBerry Pi hardware platform.
 It enables you to built an affordable visual acuity test system using a few pieces of hardware and basically any remote control.
 If you do not have the option to buy the infrared receiver, it can also be used with a keyboard.

 ## License
-VisuTest is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+Occurity is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-VisuTest is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Occurity is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 ## What you need

 ### Hardware
-In order to install a system using VisuTest you need the following hardware
+In order to install a system using Occurity you need the following hardware
 * A Raspberry Pi (preferably a 3B+, but older models should work just fine)
   * At least an 8 GB SD flash card
   * A Raspberry Pi case (recommended, but you might have plans to built it into a monitor)